josephrexme/josephrex.me/content/posts/2022-04-11-journey-to-my-first-home.md

 It feels unreal to think all that journey led here so I'm grateful for every one that has played a role in that.
 Now I guess I'm a homeowner?
 Can't wait to turn this home into another art medium through remodeling and decorations.

+[^1]: You are probably trying to picture what this looks like if you've never lived in Nigeria.
+I'm sure it is worse than your mental picture.